larsjaas/auxiliary/README.md

 You should also maybe set self.debug to YES to see some logging when you first try it out.

-When you build an run Auxiliary, a new icon of a megaphone should appear in the menu bar.
-Clicking on it does nothing, except if you press the Control key at the same time - then Auxiliary will quit.
+When you build and run Auxiliary, a new icon of a megaphone should appear in the menu bar.
+Clicking on it does nothing, except if you hold down the Control key while clicking - then Auxiliary will quit.

-Auxiliary is set up like a UIElement this way so you don't get any clutter in the dock or in the task-switcher, but to see that it is running, you look for the megaphone icon.
+Auxiliary is set up like a UIElement this way so you don't get any clutter in the dock or in the task-switcher, and the megaphone menubar icon indicates that Auxiliary is running.